michaeluzowuihe/endpoint-security/README.md

 - Reviewed Dynamic Analysis Results and Learned More About the Exploit

 ### The Cybersecurity Sorcery Cube Scatter Quizlet
-Identified the three dimensions of the Cybersecurity Sorcery Cube and the elements of each dimension
+Identified the three dimensions of the Cybersecurity Sorcery Cube and the elements of each dimension.

+### Data Security Challenges
+Secured Data at Rest, in Transit and in Process.